Employment Visa & Iqama in Saudi Arabia

 • Your Iqama is about to expire and needs renewal.

-• Your employer has not processed your Iqama within the required timeframe.
+• Your employer has not processed your Iqama within the 90-day deadline.

-• Verify your visa type before entering Saudi Arabia — make sure it is an employment visa, not a visit visa.
+• Verify your visa type before entering Saudi Arabia — confirm it is an employment visa, not a visit or Umrah visa.

 • Follow up with your employer to ensure your Iqama is issued within 90 days of arrival.

-• Check your Iqama expiry date regularly through the Absher app and remind your employer to renew it on time.
+• Check your Iqama status regularly through the Absher app — it shows expiry dates, dependent status, and any violations linked to your record.

-• If your employer refuses to process your Iqama or pay the fees, file a complaint with MHRSD (call 19911).
+• If your employer refuses to process your Iqama or pay the fees, file a complaint with MHRSD (call 19911) or use the MHRSD online complaint portal.

 What should you NOT do?

-• Do not work without a valid Iqama — you risk fines, detention, and deportation.
+• Do not work without a valid Iqama — you risk fines starting at SAR 10,000, detention, and deportation.

-• Do not pay your own Iqama fees unless voluntarily doing so — the law places this obligation on the employer.
+• Do not pay your own Iqama fees — the law places this obligation on the employer.
+If they deduct it from your salary, file a wage complaint.

-• Do not let your Iqama expire — penalties increase the longer it is overdue, and you may be unable to leave the country.
+• Do not let your Iqama expire — penalties increase the longer it is overdue, and an expired Iqama blocks access to most government services through Absher.

 You came here to know your rights — help someone else know theirs.